TempoWorks/dalet/specification/daletpack.md

 All data must be compressed with [zstd](https://datatracker.ietf.org/doc/html/rfc8878).

-Page data format is array of tags (see [daletl specification](./daletl.md)), each element reads sequentially.
+Page data format is array of tags (see [DaletPack specification](./DaletPack.md)), each element reads sequentially.
 Type definition for page is not needed.

 Mime type: `application/dalet-pack`

 ## Types

 Notation:
 `(id, [body_type], [argument_type]) [hex_id]`

 - Tags with body